jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 IDE tools usually declare extracted methods as `private` by default.
 This is usually what we want when refactoring code that already has test coverage.
 However, in the case of introducing seams to legacy code for testing, we will probably need to declare the extracted method as __package-private__.
 I’m using this Java term to convey that the method has scope to code within the same namespace, and test code is often in the same namespace as the implementation being tested, without exposing the method as `public`.

-A `package-private` declaration allows us to:
+A __package-private__ declaration allows us to:
 * Override the extracted method with a [Test Double](https://jhumelsine.github.io/2024/07/02/test-doubles.html)
 * Test extracted methods separately in isolation

 Though a __package-private__ declaration couples the tests with the implementation making the tests a bit more brittle, we may need to do this until we have added sufficient test coverage.

-I described how Suril and I [introduced a `package-private` seam](https://jhumelsine.github.io/2024/07/08/suril-semaphore.html#a-minor-refactoring-to-introduce-a-test-seam) to code via Extract Method to make testing easier.
+I described how Suril and I [introduced a __package-private__ seam](https://jhumelsine.github.io/2024/07/08/suril-semaphore.html#a-minor-refactoring-to-introduce-a-test-seam) to code via Extract Method to make testing easier.

 ## Characterization Tests
 Introducing seams allows us to isolate pieces of the legacy code so that they can be tested.
 But what are we testing?
 TDD and BDD start with the assumption that you know the expected behavior, but that may not be the case for legacy code.
 We may have a notion of some of the behavior, but there’s a good chance we don’t know all the behavior that’s lurking in legacy code.

 Feathers describes [Characterization Tests](https://michaelfeathers.silvrback.com/characterization-testing) in his book.
-Characterization Tests look like TDD/BDD tests since they still maintain the [__Give/When/Then__](https://en.wikipedia.org/wiki/Given-When-Then) format.
+Characterization Tests look like TDD/BDD tests since they still maintain the [__Give/When/Then__](https://en.wikipedia.org/wiki/Given-When-Then) format, but that's pretty much where the resemblence ends.

 Characterization Tests differ from TDD/BDD tests in that TDD/BDD tests specify behavior, whereas __Characterization Tests reveal existing behavior__.
-Since users execute legacy code regularly, any Characterization Test revealed behaviors will be correct, dead code or unobservable by the user.
+Since users execute legacy code regularly, any behaviors revealed through Characterization Test will be correct, dead code or unobservable by the user.
 The goal of Characterization Tests is to lock down existing behavior so that additional refactoring can be done to clean up the code making it maintainable without breaking any existing behavior.

 Characterization Tests reveal behavior after the implementation.
 How do we create a test to reveal behavior when we don’t know what behavior is being revealed?
 We will need to reference the implementation.

 Here are some suggestions when writing Characterization Tests:
-* Focus upon a public method at a time.
+* Focus upon one public method at a time.
 * Write a test that calls the public method in the __When__ section of the test.
 * The test will probably throw an exception because a dependency has not been initialized. __NOTE:__ This could be a complete test as is since it reveals that the code throws an exception with uninitialized dependencies, but that’s probably not the main concern yet.
 * Declare and inject __Test Doubles__ in the __Given__ section of the tests to resolve dependencies.
 This may require more seams via method extraction.